DrOctogon/gulp-boilerplate/README.md

 it's aim is purely to act as a simple starting point for starting with gulp.

 ##usage
+as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.

 1. clone the repo